 How many stages are there?

-We have 3 stages: the Antony Holland Stage (on the grounds of Gabriola Elementary School), the Garden Mainstage (by the Commons house), and the Goat Barn Stage (in the goat barn – natch).
+We have 3 stages: the Antony Holland Stage (on the Commons grounds), the Garden Main Stage (by the Commons house), and the Goat Barn Stage (in the goat barn – natch).

 I live near the Commons.
 Will I be getting any sleep?